Shaoting-Feng/Shaoting-Feng.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-My research interests are broadly in systems and networking.
-I am interested in identifying where theory and practice mismatch, and bridging the gap through theoretical concepts and practical solutions.
-Recently, my interest has been in building networked systems for measurement.
+My research interests lie in systems for large language models (LLMs) and computer networking.
+I am passionate about applying mathematics to system design, building innovative solutions to achieve performance improvements that may even seem impossible.

+I am fortunate to be advised by [Prof. Junchen Jiang](https://people.cs.uchicago.edu/~junchenj/) at the University of Chicago.
+Previously, I had the privilege of working with [Dr. Liangcheng Yu](https://liangchengyu.com/) and [Prof. Vincent Liu](https://vincen.tl/) at UPenn.

+I am seeking PhD positions starting in Fall 2026.
+Please feel free to reach out via email if you see a fit!
 {style="text-align: justify;"}